tiendung/tamedu/README.md

-# Tamedu: The Mind Education App
+# Tamedu: Tsutamphap.com in Practice

 Add a widget to android homescreen that show sutamphap.com's quotes:
 + [LƯU] button to save quote image (quote$id.png) to disk